Home » Cakes & Cupcakes » The Best Moist Date Loaf

 • Preheat Oven & Prep Tin: Preheat your oven to 356ºF (180ºC) fan-forced.
 Grease a 10-inch x 6-inch (25cm x 15cm) loaf tin with butter and line it with parchment paper.
 For non-stick tins, line the base with parchment and lightly grease and flour the sides for smooth cake release.
 Set aside.

 • Prepare Dates: In a large mixing bowl, add chopped dates and cover them with the boiling water.
 Let them stand for 10 minutes to soften.
+Do not drain the soaking liquid as it will be incorporated into the batter.

 • Incorporate Dry Ingredients: Add the flour, baking powder and baking soda and mix with a spatula or wooden spoon until incorporated, ensuring not to over-mix.